 4.1.
-The extraction and calibration of one-dimensional spectra
+The Extraction and Calibration of One-dimensional Spectra

-The pipeline that extracts, combines, and calibrates the SDSS spectra of individual objects from the two-dimensional spectrograms ("idlspec2d") was originally designed to obtain meaningful redshifts for galaxies and quasars.
+The pipeline that extracts, combines, and calibrates the SDSS spectra of individual objects from the two-dimensional spectrograms (idlspec2d) was originally designed to obtain meaningful redshifts for galaxies and quasars.
 However, there were several ways in which the code was inadequate, especially in light of the stellar focus of the SEGUE project, and the recognition of the rich stellar data available among the spectra of the main SDSS survey.
-The spectrophotometry was tied to the fiber magnitudes of stars, whose relation to the true, PSF magnitudes of stars is seeing-dependent.
-In addition, the SEGUE spectroscopy includes "bright plates" which contain substantial numbers of stars as bright as $i{fiber} = 14.2$, and scattered light from these stars caused systematic errors in the sky subtraction on these plates.
-Finally, there were errors in the wavelength calibration as large as 15 km s-1 on some plates, acceptable for most extragalactic science, but a real limitation for SEGUE spectroscopy.
+The spectrophotometry was tied to the fiber magnitudes of stars, whose relation to the true, PSF magnitudes of stars is seeing dependent.
+In addition, the SEGUE spectroscopy includes "bright plates" which contain substantial numbers of stars as bright as $i{\text{fiber}} = 14.2$, and scattered light from these stars caused systematic errors in the sky subtraction on these plates.
+Finally, there were errors in the wavelength calibration as large as 15 km s^{-1} on some plates, acceptable for most extragalactic science, but a real limitation for SEGUE's science goals.
 These concerns and others have caused us to substantially revise and improve the idlspec2d pipeline; the results of this improvement are included in DR6.

 4.1.1.
-Spectrophotometry
+Spectrophotometry: Flux Scale

 The new code has a different spectrophotometric calibration flux scale.
-The fiber magnitude reported by the photometric pipeline is the brightness of each object, as measured through a 3" diameter aperture corrected to 2"
+The fiber magnitude reported by the photometric pipeline is the brightness of each object, as measured through a 3" diameter aperture corrected to 2" seeing to match the entrance aperture of the fibers (see the discussion in the EDR paper).
+However, the relationship between the fiber magnitudes of stars and the PSF magnitudes (which, for unresolved objects, is our best determination of a true, total magnitude) is dependent on seeing;